datumtechs/datum-network-deploy/README_EN.md

 ## Description of MetisNode Deployment Script

-This script is an ansible automated deployment script, including admin, via, carrier, fighter(data), fighter(compute), and consul role services within a single organization.
+This script is an ansible automated deployment script, including admin, ice_via, carrier, fighter(data), fighter(compute), and consul role services within a single organization.
 The ansible script can **deploy, start, stop , and destroy** each role node.

 ## Environment Requirements